-Dr MacSweeney talks prevention with the Daily Express
+Dr MacSweeney talks preventing Alzheimer’s with the Daily Express

-As one of the UK’s leading neuroradiologists, Dr MacSweeney shared her optimism for the new study, which will enable individuals to take control of their own health and influence their future in the fight against Alzheimer’s disease.
+Dr Emer MacSweeney, a leading Consultant Neuroradiologist, shared her optimism for the new study, which will enable individuals to take control of their own health and influence their future in the fight against Alzheimer’s disease.